 1) To begin this blog on a happy note, I recently learned that gay marriage is legal in Mexico City.
 Who knew?!

 3) Mexicans don’t really get mail.
-It’s not that they pay all bills online and opt for paperless statements; I do that and am inundated with boxes full of mail that my parents have forwarded me.
+It isn’t that they pay all bills online and opt for paperless statements; I do that and am inundated with boxes full of mail that my parents forward me.
 Phone bill, gas bill, the occasional coupon or flyer (but just a single page – not those forest-decimating binders of junk mail I regularly received whilst living stateside)…and that’s it!
 Hallmark would never survive down here; my building has a communal mailbox on the ground floor that I check regularly, and the only resident to ever receive cards and letters is me!

 5) On a related note, Mexican courtships seem to last an eternity.
 I haven’t made a lot of friends down here as of yet, but the handful of locals I have befriended all comment that they are in five-year relationships (más o menos) with no plans on settling down anytime soon.
 (This has been a source of some tension between Pamela and me, but I digress.)
 As with #4 above, this is quite unlike relationship norms in the U.S. Most of my American friends get engaged in no more than a year and married less than a year after that.
 Those who’ve taken longer usually postpone things for strictly financial reasons.
 I know someone in the States who got engaged after just ten days!

 6) Somewhat to my surprise, I really don’t find myself missing L.A. – or the U.S. – at all.
-It’s not a bad country in which to live…but neither is this one.
+It isn’t a bad country in which to live…but neither is this one.
 I think I might stay awhile.

 Happy anniversary to me!